JingChengGu/EG-Social-Analysis/README.md

 Album Media Type: While the engagement rate appears highest for album media type, the sample size is too small to be considered valid.
 Nonetheless, continue monitoring and experimenting with album posts to see if they consistently generate higher engagement.

-#### Task 7:
+### Task 7:
 What suggestions would I give to the social media team if they want to expand their presence (e.g. if our CSGO youtube channel is doing well should we expand to TikTok)?

 - I would suggest we begin by conducting market research to understand the target audience on other potential platforms.
 Determine if the audience aligns with the desired target market for EG. Look for indicators such as user engagement, interest in esports, and relevant content on those platforms.
 Based on market research and available resources, select the most suitable platform(s) to expand the presence.
 In addition to TikTok, explore other platforms popular among the target audience, such as Instagram, Twitch, or Discord.
 Prioritize platforms where the target audience is already active and where EG esports gaming can leverage its strengths.
 The social media team must understand that every other social media platform has its own content format and style.
 Adapt the content strategy to match the platform's requirements and consider creating unique and engaging content that connect with the specific platform's audience.
-Lastly, analyze the data and performance of those plateforms to adjust accordingly to enhance enagagement.
+Lastly, analyze the data and performance of those plateforms to adjust accordingly to enhance enagagement across multiple platforms.